Tailscale raises $12 million for its WireGuard-based corporate VPN – TechCrunch

 But Wireguard itself is just a protocol.
 It doesn’t tell you how you’re supposed to handle public keys, add new devices to your network, etc. Tailscale acts as the glue that brings all the separate pieces together.

-"Architecturally, I would describe Tailscale as the Control Plane and WireGuard is the data plane,” co-founder and CEO Avery Pennarun told me.
+“Architecturally, I would describe Tailscale as the control plane and WireGuard is the data plane,” co-founder and CEO Avery Pennarun told me.

 Let’s take an example.
 Your company has an internal Git server and an internal documentation wiki.
 You have a corporate laptop and you want to access those two services.
 You can install the Tailscale client on three different machines — your laptop, the Git server and the wiki server.